Grains

 Pantry

-Store in a cool, dry, dark place, away from direct sunlight and heat.
-Keep in an airtight container to prevent moisture absorption and pest infestation.
+Store in a cool, dry, dark place in an airtight container to prevent moisture absorption and pest infestation.
+Keep away from strong odors.

 Refrigerator